Read This First

 Prompt 2: There has been a debate among rhetoricians and critical thinking coaches about whether we should 1) call out fallacies by name or 2) instead simply clearly explain the blunder in reasoning with analogies.
 Weigh in on this.

-The central claim is this: Fallacy names are easy to remember at times, such as the slippery slope fallacy, but other fallacy tags are more unwieldy and less memorable, such as tu quoque.
+In plain terms: Fallacy names are easy to remember at times, such as the slippery slope fallacy, but other fallacy tags are more unwieldy and less memorable, such as tu quoque.

 Clarity and Precision